 Application Period

-The application period for the Washington State Institute for a Democratic Future (WAIDF) Class of 2023 opens on September 27, 2023.
-Our early application period continues through Monday, November 20.
-The early application fee is $35.
-If you need a few extra days to pull your application materials together, we have an extended “late application period” that continues until Monday, November 27; however, the application fee increases to $75 (financial assistance is available for those who need it).
+The application period for the WA Institute for a Democratic Future (WAIDF) Class of 2025 is now open.
+Our application period continues through Tuesday, November 12, at 11:59pm.
+The application fee is $50.
+If you need a few extra days to pull your application materials together, we have an extended “late application period” that continues until 11:59pm Tuesday, November 19; however, the application fee increases to $75.
+Financial assistance is available for those who need it.

 About the Program